Pink cursive text reads 'the Journal' with a small pink, branded 'Bee' icon above the writing

 In the world of modern weddings, the age of one-size-fits-all is over.

 Today’s couples are curating experiences that feel as considered and cohesive as their favourite fashion labels or boutique interiors.
-From the moment a Save the Date lands on a doormat to the final toast on the big day, every detail is intentional.
+From the moment a Save the Date lands on a doormat to the final toast on the big day, every detail has meaning.
 A palette that speaks without words.
 A typeface that feels like you.
 A monogram that says we’re here, and this is our story.

 This is more than stationery.
 This is your wedding brand.